aWildOtto/WerewolfByOTTO/README.md

 ## Goals
 - To save us money for buying a deck of werewolf cards.
 - To make game moderators' lives easier and more fun.
-- To make werewolf games more intractive.
+- To make werewolf games more interactive.

 ## How it works
 ### Offline version